massinNiss/OpenStack-Ubuntu-Setup/README.md

 6. **Create an Instance:**

-     -Automatically using the script: *scripts\Create_Instance.sh*
+     -Automatically using the script: *scripts\Create_Instance.sh*.
-     -Manually using the instructions provided in the file: *instances\Readme.md*
+     -Manually using the instructions provided in the file: *instances\Readme.md*.

 8. **Have Fun**